clicksbazaar/advance-login-style/readme.txt

 = Features of this plugin include: =

-*Ability to add message in your login page.
+* Ability to add/change message in your login page.
-*Ability to add a custom logo in your login page.
+* Ability to add/change a custom logo in your login page.
-*Ability to set login, logout and register redirect links.
+* Ability to set login, logout and register redirect links.
-*Ability to set login body background image and also login body. background color.
+* Ability to set login body background image and also login body. background color.
-*Ability to set login form background image and also login form background color.
+* Ability to set login form background image and also login form background color.
-*Ability to change a label font size and color.
+* Ability to change a label font size and color.
-*Ability to change a button font size and color.
+* Ability to change a button font size and color.
-*Ability to change a link color.
+* Ability to change a link color.

 == Installation ==